angeltsvetkov/hoho.bg/GOOGLE_AUTH_SETUP.md

 # Google Authentication Setup

 ## Overview
-The app now supports Google Sign-In to reward new users with 3 free personalizations.
+The app supports Google Sign-In to reward new users with 3 free personalizations.
+The authentication system uses a hybrid approach with both popup and redirect methods to ensure compatibility with all browsers, including Arc browser where popups are blocked by default.

 ## Implementation Details

 ### Frontend Changes
 1. **New Functions in `src/lib/firebase.ts`:**
    - `isAnonymousUser()`: Checks if current user is anonymous
+   - `canUsePopup()`: Detects browser popup support (e.g., Arc browser detection)
-   - `signInWithGoogle()`: Handles Google sign-in and awards 3 free customizations
+   - `signInWithGoogle()`: Handles Google sign-in with automatic popup/redirect fallback
+   - `handleRedirectResult()`: Processes redirect results after Google sign-in
+   - Awards 3 free customizations for new Google users

 2. **UI Updates in `src/app/page.tsx`:**
    - Added "Log in to get 3 personalizations" button in purchase modal
    - Only shown to anonymous users
    - Green gradient with "FREE!" badge to attract attention
    - Positioned above paid options
+   - Handles both popup and redirect authentication flows

+### Authentication Methods

+The system automatically chooses the best authentication method:

+- **Popup Method** (faster): Used in Chrome, Firefox, Safari
+  - Opens Google sign-in in a popup window
+  - User signs in and popup closes
+  - Instant authentication without page reload

+- **Redirect Method** (more reliable): Used in Arc browser and when popups are blocked
+  - Redirects entire page to Google sign-in
+  - User signs in on Google's page
+  - Redirects back to app
+  - Processes authentication on return

+### Arc Browser Support

+The system specifically detects Arc browser and automatically uses the redirect method since Arc blocks popups by default.
+No user configuration needed!

+See [GOOGLE_AUTH_REDIRECT_FIX.md](./GOOGLE_AUTH_REDIRECT_FIX.md) for detailed technical implementation.

 ### Firebase Configuration Required